 RRSP and RRIF

-When you clock 71 years of age, you are required by law to do one of four things with your RRSP account.
+When you clock 71 years of age, you are legally required to do one of four things with your RRSP account.
 You can either:

 - Withdraw the funds as cash